msnk1-1/inst326-project2/docs/class_design_p3.md

 Each subclass adds unique fields (e.g., `published_date`, `url`, `venue`, etc.) and implements the abstract methods in its own way.

 ### ✔ Ranker inheritance
-I also created an inheritance hierarchy for ranking algorithms:
+We also created an inheritance hierarchy for ranking algorithms:

 - `AbstractRanker` (ABC)
 - `SimpleCountRanker` (subclass)